alien4cloud/csar-public-library/org/ystia/README.rst

 For the second method,

-- you need to define the Git repository of Ystia Forge in the *Components* view of Alien4Cloud,
+- you need to configure a Git Location corresponding to the Ystia Forge in Alien4Cloud.

   - Repository URL: https://github.com/alien4cloud/csar-public-library.git
   - Credentials: *none*